holgerjs/holgerjs/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a Cloud Architect, mainly working on designing Azure and AWS infrastructure.
-I'm passionate about automation in general and solutions including AI components.
+I'm passionate about automating (boring) tasks and interested in solutions including AI components.

 ### GitHub Inventory